kubernetes/website/content/en/docs/concepts/cluster-administration/node-shutdown.md

 enabled by default in 1.21.

-Note that by default, both configuration options described below, `shutdownGracePeriod` and `shutdownGracePeriodCriticalPods` are set to zero, thus not activating the graceful node shutdown functionality.
+Note that by default, both configuration options described below, `shutdownGracePeriod` and `shutdownGracePeriodCriticalPods`, are set to zero, thus not activating the graceful node shutdown functionality.
-To activate the feature, the two kubelet config settings should be configured appropriately and set to non-zero values.
+To activate the feature, both options should be configured appropriately and set to non-zero values.

-Once systemd detects or notifies node shutdown, the kubelet sets a `NotReady` condition on the Node, with the `reason` set to `"node is shutting down"`.
+Once systemd detects or is notified of a node shutdown, the kubelet sets a `NotReady` condition on the Node, with the `reason` set to `"node is shutting down"`.
 The kube-scheduler honors this condition and does not schedule any Pods onto the affected node; other third-party schedulers are expected to follow the same logic.
 This means that new Pods won't be scheduled onto that node